 Film size 3-1/4" x 4-1/4" or 4" x 5" single sheets.

-The 'anniversary' model was manufactured 1940 - 47 and was also produced in a military version for the US forces.
+The 'anniversary' model was manufactured 1940 - 47 and was also produced in a military version for the Canadian and US forces.
 It was not suited to action shots – but the US produced a military version and was the camera used by Rosenthal to take the iconic image of the raising of the US flag on Iwo Jima.

 Kodak Retina II

 ilIustrated Type 142 (1937-9).
 Speeds to 1/500.
 F2.8 50mm Schneider-Xenon lens.

 Compact, relatively cheap, 35mm rangefinder camera made in Germany by Kodak AG.
 Its small size and well-protected lens meant it was ideal for slipping nto a coat pocket.

 SIS agent Oluf Reed Olsen used a 'Retina Kodak' to photograph German airfields around Oslo from April to late August 1940.
 He was captured whilst photographing the D/F equipment of a crashed Heinkel III, but fortunatley managed to escape.
 The exact model of camera is not known but the rangefinder variant would clearly have been the most convenient.
 SOE also purchased a 'Retina IIA' in Stockholm.

 Sub-miniature camera for 8 x 11mm exposures on 9.5mm film in special cassettes.